Code of Business Conduct and Ethics

 Making illegal contributions or failing to properly report a legitimate contribution could subject Health Net to fines and adverse publicity.

-Refer any questions concerning political contributions to the Senior Vice President and Chief Regulatory and External Relations Officer.
+Refer any questions concerning political contributions to the Chief State Health Programs and Regulatory Relations Officer.

 I am working for the campaign of a local candidate whom I know supports positions favorable to Health Net.
 Can I ask her to come to our office to meet our team informally?

-All political endorsements and lobbying efforts must be approved by the Senior Vice President and Chief Regulatory and External Relations Officer.
+All political endorsements and lobbying efforts must be approved by the Chief State Health Programs and Regulatory Relations Officer.
 Given that your candidate’s platform is favorable, contact the Government Relations Department to suggest the idea; be sure to get approval before you extend the invitation.

 My supervisor asked everyone in our department to contribute to our Company’s PAC.
 Although my supervisor said that the contributions were voluntary, I felt pressured to donate money.
 What can I do about this?